 During grilling season, I make this Grilled Chicken for my family at least once a week.
 It’s one of those simple recipes that works for even the pickiest eaters!
 I brine large chicken breasts, then coat them in a sweet and savory spice rub to create the juiciest grilled chicken you’ve ever tasted!
 Everyone at my house loves this chicken, and the delicious char from grilling takes the flavor to the next level.

 Juicy grilled chicken is a staple at my house this time of year.
 I never have to worry if my picky toddler will finish her dinner or if my husband will go back for seconds.
-It’s one of the magical recipes that’s a winner every time.
-The best part is, the leftovers are great to use in just about every Budget Bytes chicken salad recipe we have on the blog which makes lunches the rest of the week a no-brainer.
+It’s one of the magical recipes that’s always a winner whenever I make it.
+The best part is the leftovers are great to use in just about any chicken salad recipe, which makes lunches the rest of the week a no-brainer.
 To top it all off, using the grill means my house isn’t sweltering hot in the middle of the summer!
 Need I say more?

 Grilled Chicken